ruiguo-bio/midi-miner/README.md

-# Midi Miner
+# Midi Miner Specfic
-Python MIDI track classifier and tonal tension calculation based on spiral array theory
+Python MIDI Specfic track classifier and tonal tension calculation based on spiral array theory

+When I forked from the orignal repo, it just check -t "str" is in the input Midi file, and save other type of tracks into the output file.

+This one only save your Specficed track!

 ## installation